NME Radio Roundup 2 August 2021: Lil Nas X, Silk Sonic, Soccer Mommy, Emma-Jean Thackery and more

 ‘Kamali’

-Blending her South Indian roots with contemporary western R&B stylings, Swiss-Tamil singer Priya Ragu explores and challenges the ideas behind traditional gender roles and motherhood on ‘Kamali’.
+On the stellar ‘Kamili’ Priya Ragu explores and challenges the ideas behind traditional gender roles and motherhood.
 “Never seen a force like this / Never heard a Tamil like this, yeah, yeah,” she sings with conviction over an electrifying neo-soul bounce.
 “They never wanna see us godly / Devis and maharanis.”– IC

 Listen: Spotify | Apple Music